 Do the RIGHT exercises.

 One of the best things to help ease your back pain is the appropriate series of progressed exercises (as advised by your Physiotherapist or Health Professional).
 The right kind of activities can reduce your pain and increase your range of movement.
 Above all, exercises ensure that problems don’t come back.
-However, the wrong kind of exercises have the potential to increase the pain in your back even more.
+However, the wrong kind of exercises has the potential to increase the pain in your back even more.

 Avoid sitting still for long periods.

 Physiotherapy is proven to improve the lives of people suffering from lower back pain.
 In fact, Cilliers & Swart Physiotherapists consider it as one of the most common injuries seen in patients who pass through the practice.
 Your back pain could be affecting your physical performance in a professional or private capacity.
 It could even threaten your independence or get in the way of spending quality time with family and friends.
 Physiotherapy can enable you to live the life you desire as quickly as possible.

 Note: This free phone call is a service we offer to people who are nervous or unsure.
 You might not know if Physiotherapy is the right treatment for you.
 If you are unsure, please fill out our online form.
 We will contact you to find out what is wrong and how we can help.
 There is no financial obligation or risk on your part.
 You have nothing to lose except your pain.